vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

 !!! warning "Important"
     Strips must remain in the strip bay of their **current state**, even if they are in a queue.
 For example, if they have received an airways clearance and are in the queue for pushback, they must remain in the **Cleared Bay**, **not** the Pushback Bay.

+## Start Approval
+When delays for taxi are excessive (e.g. 15–30 minutes), it may be necessary to include the following ATIS OPR INFO: `START APPROVAL RQ.
+WHEN READY FOR PUSH BACK OR ENGINE START, CTC [POSITION] ON FREQ [FREQUENCY], FOR START TIME`.

+!!! tip
+    Start approvals work best in conjunction with a Coordinator position (or with pushback requests on ACD).
+The [POSITION] and [FREQUENCY] mentioned above should generally be Sydney Coordinator or ACD.

+This will ensure aircraft don't end up burning considerable amounts of fuel and potentially disrupting the latter parts of the flight (with insufficient fuel for lengthy en-route sequencing or holds).

+With start approvals in operation, aircraft who do not require pushback will contact Coordinator prior to starting.
+Coordinator should issue an estimated start time to the aircraft, and contact them when they reach the front of the queue to provide start approval.
+Aircraft are still expected to report ready to taxi to Coordinator, who will follow the procedure above and tell them to standby for ground the SMC frequency.